 Located at the foot of Cabo de Palos lighthouse, Cala Túnez is a small rocky cove with incredibly rich underwater life.
 In the shallow waters facing the beach, you can swim above a landscape of seagrass, rocky chaos and sand banks.
-Snorklers can encounter around 30 marine species there, such as gilthead sea bream, dusky grouper, sand steenbras, broadnosed pipefish and purple sea star.
+Snorkelers can encounter around 30 marine species there, such as gilthead sea bream, dusky grouper, sand steenbras, broadnosed pipefish, and purple sea star.

 Enter the water from the small beach, made of a mixture of sand and gravel.